PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 uses one initial index refresh and finishes with no Transpose indices or layout state mismatch.
 No model conversion or inference was run.

+Conv-attention propagation no longer batches raw graph mutation followed by a full `GraphIndex.refresh()`.
+Both the standard reduction/gate path and the self-HardSwish Mean fallback enumerate indexed Transpose roots, pass the shared index to every edge mutation helper, and remove bridge operators differentially.
+Legacy NCHW consumer slots retain their `OperatorIR` objects across removals; current indices are recovered from the live index before one local adapter is inserted.
+The four existing gate/activation variants pass.
+The instrumented standard case additionally covers a public legacy NCHW consumer, proves one initial index build with no refresh, inserts exactly one local adapter, and finishes with a consistent layout state.
+An architecture gate now prevents map builders, direct insert/delete, and routine refresh from returning to `attention_layout.py`.
+No model conversion or inference was run.

 The float NHWC Concat runner now uses the same declarative structure.
 One table owns its eleven family names, statistics keys, and priorities; frozen specs, callbacks, preconditions, defaults, and preflight are constructed once.
 Its